ahmedkaludi/pwa-for-wp/readme.md

 * NEW: OneSignal support with multisite
 * NEW: Easily change start URL
 * NEW: Caching Strategy for PWA enabled assets
+* NEW: Added Support with PWA By PWA Plugin Contributors
 * Cache Expire option added
 * <strong>Service Worker </strong>: We have developed a service worker which automatically gets installed in the background and performs the necessary actions such as caching the external objects to reduce the requests and more.
 * <strong>APP Banners in Home-screen</strong>: Automatically notifies your visitor to get the APP version of the website which directly gets added with the list of Apps and Home-screen.
 You can customize the icons for this as well.